92% of PLD'rs have no symptoms.

 Inheritance of PLD

 PLD, either ADPLD (without kidney cysts) or ADPKD (with kidney cysts) is inherited.
 It has an autosomal dominant pattern of inheritance for polycystic liver disease.
 This means that it is the flip of a coin or a 50% chance that a child will be affected.
 It does not skip a generation.
-However there are spontaneous occurrences meaning this maybe the very first time PLD is seen.
-From this person onward, PLD will act the same as the inherited kind.
+However there are spontaneous occurrences meaning this maybe the very first time PLD is seen in a family.
+From this person on, PLD will act the same as the inherited kind.
 It can be passed on to children.
 About 10% of cases are spontaneous occurrences.

 How do Liver Cysts Develop?